Synthxyl704/ARGV_image_downloader/README.md

 #### Why should I use your project instead of just downloading from the site itself?

+I plan on:
-I plan on allowing image rescalings without quality loss, multiple file extension types flexibility, etc. from the terminal itself, will be pretty hand for you if you wish to not go through the hassle of manually downloading everything then again going to another site for rescaling and stuff.
+-> allowing image rescalings without quality loss
+-> multiple file extension types flexibility, etc. from the terminal itself -> openCV integrations for image editions and rescalings -> ./more

+will be pretty hand for you if you wish to not go through the hassle of manually downloading everything then again going to another site for rescaling and stuff.

 #### Why is it still incomplete?